freqtrade/freqtrade/docs/plotting.md

 The third graph can be useful to spot outliers, events in pairs that cause profit spikes.

-Usage for the plot-profit module:
+Possible options for the `freqtrade plot-profit` subcommand:

 ```
 usage: freqtrade plot-profit [-h] [-p PAIRS [PAIRS ...]]